Frequently Asked Questions

 How long will the whole process take?

 Please plan to spend at least 3 hours in our unit.
 We will do everything possible to avoid a delay in your procedure, but emergencies may interrupt the schedule.

 Out-of-pocket costs vary depending on your insurance and the type of procedure.
 A letter regarding possible procedure costs will be mailed to you within 4 weeks of your scheduled procedure.
 Click here for the cost letter for procedures at UNC Memorial Hospital, here for UNC Endoscopy Center at Meadowmont, and here for UNC GI at Hillsborough.
 For additional questions or assistance, please call our financial counselor, Charlene Brigman at 984-974-0116.
 At no time do we want financial hardship to come between you and appropriate care.

 What if I normally take medications?

-- Aspirin and non-steroidal anti-inflammatory medicines (NSAIDS): stop these 7 days before the colonoscopy unless they have been prescribed by your physician.
+- Aspirin and non-steroidal anti-inflammatory medicines (NSAIDS): stop these 7 days before the GI procedure unless they have been prescribed by your physician.